Frequently Asked Questions

 Yes.
 InterPayments handles this for you as part of our service.
 InterPayments notifies the card brand networks (that require notice) and your merchant acquirer 30 or 60 days notice prior to your first surcharge.
 We also provide recommended notice to customers in advance of your surcharge program.

 No. The customer will receive and pay one total fee in one transaction.

 if I refund a transaction?

 Refunds apply to the surcharge amounts, just like with sales taxes.
-If you refund an entire order amount, you also refund the surcharge amount.
+If you refund an entire order amount, you also refund the entire surcharge amount.
 If you issue a partial refund, you would issue a partial refund of the surcharge amount (on a pro-rated basis).
 InterPayments provides a refund API that you calculate the refund amount for your automatically.